-The evolution of a regional economy and its competitiveness capacity may involve multiple independent trajectories, through which different sets of resources and capabilities evolve together.
-However, there is a dearth of evidence concerning how these trends are occurring across the globe.
-This paper seeks to present evidence in relation to the recent development of the globe's most productive regions from the viewpoint of their growth trajectories, and the particular form of growth they are experiencing.
-The aim is to uncover the underlying structure of the changes in knowledge-based resources, capabilities and outputs across regions, and offer an analysis of these regions according to an uncovered set of key trends.
+This paper seeks to present evidence in relation to the recent development of the globe's most productive regions from the viewpoint of their growth trajectories and the particular form of growth they are experiencing.
+The aim is to uncover the underlying structure of the changes in knowledge-based resources, capabilities and outputs across regions, and to offer an analysis of these regions according to an uncovered set of key trends.
 From these trends the paper identifies that regions are experiencing differing 'waves of growth' related to their overall economic evolution.

-A number of theories, including agglomeration, industrial districts and clusters, as well as innovation systems, attempt to explain the way in which productive resources are combined and productivity is enhanced within a regional economy.
-In general, these concepts suggest a number of factors, such as industry and industry structure, firm type and the geographical range of external economies, to explain regional economic evolution, with them all highlighting the multiple trajectories that regions may follow in their development [1], [2], [3].
-Yet, while a large number of extant empirical studies resting on these theories are informative and useful in their own right, they are not always without shortcomings in light of the aim of uncovering an underlying structure of economic evolution and development across regions.
-For instance, a significant number of studies are designed to account for a specific dependent variable, such as gross domestic product (GDP) as a measure of economic output, or patents as a measure of innovation.
-This is typically achieved through the identification of a linear combination of other variables which maximises the proportion of the variance of the dependent variable they seek to explain.
-However, such accounting is different in its purpose and result from approaches which seek to identify a set of commonalities across variables.
+Whilst a significant number of studies are designed to account for a specific dependent variable, such as gross domestic product (GDP) as a measure of economic output, or patents as a measure of innovation.
+This is typically achieved through the identification of a linear combination of other variables, which maximizes the proportion of the variance of the dependent variable they seek to explain.
+However, such accounting is different in its purpose and result from approaches that seek to identify a set of commonalities across variables.
 When variables represent the growth of resources, capabilities and outputs of regional innovation systems and economies, the commonalities identified across these variables may suggest processes of co-evolution across regions.

 A further limitation of many extant studies is the lack of a common framework and dataset that is applicable to an analysis of regions across the globe.
-Empirical findings on innovation systems are typically initially generated on the basis of regions selected from a particular nation or continental bloc, rather than a fuller global coverage, resulting in a lack of harmony in terms of the frameworks employed, or the capability to provide regional comparisons that uncover regional trends across the globe [4].
-This chapter seeks to go some way to overcoming this particular shortcoming by examining the globe's most productive regions.
-This facilitates a better understanding of the connections between knowledge-based development and the fundamentals of economic development, such as job creation, at a regional level [5], [6].
+Empirical findings on innovation systems are typically initially generated on the basis of regions selected from a particular nation or continental bloc, rather than a fuller global coverage, resulting in a lack of harmony in terms of the frameworks employed, or the capability to provide regional comparisons that uncover regional trends across the globe (Doloreux and Parto, 2005).
+This paper seeks to go some way to overcoming this particular shortcoming by examining the globe's most productive regions.
+This facilitates a better understanding of the connections between knowledge-based development and the fundamentals of economic development, such as job creation, at a regional level (Vivarelli and Pianta, 2000; Döpke, 2001).